Fluor Corporation (FLR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-23, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Fluor Corporation ("Fluor" or the "Company") (NYSE: FLR).
+BENSALEM, Pa., Oct.
+30, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fluor Corporation ("Fluor" or the "Company") (NYSE: FLR).

-IF YOU SUFFERED A LOSS ON YOUR FLUOR INVESTMENTS, CLICK HERE BEFORE NOVEMBER 14, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?